 There was a clearly defined management structure in place.
-There was evidence of regular quality assurance audits taking place which identified areas that required improvement and actions plans were developed in response.
+There was evidence of regular quality assurance audits taking place to ensure the service provided was effectively monitored.
+The audits identified areas for improvement and action plans were developed in response.